tendermint/spec/spec/consensus/light-client.md

 means comparing hashes of the headers.
 If any two hashes (or more) diverge, there's a fork (on the main chain OR phantom fork targeting this light client).

+The light client will then need to validate the header it got from a witness (`H1`) and verify it's signed by +1/3 of the trusted validator set (`CheckSupport(trustedHeader, H1, 1/3)`).
+If either of these fails, it should disconnect from the offending witness.

 1. Equivocation

   If some validator double signed, the light client should form & submit a